[ Home | User's guide ]

 calls.
 It expects all calls to be of the form

 object.method.
-To call Foo.bar
+To call Foo.bar, with

-a single string parameter, enter Foo.bar("something")
+a single string parameter, enter Foo.bar("something").

 Return values are dealt with in the same way as anything else.